Registration with Accessibility Services

 The Bursary for Students with Disabilities (BSWD) and the Canada Student Grant for Services and Equipment for Persons with Permanent Disabilities (CSG-PDSE) are grants available to students with permanent disabilities.

-Students with permanent disabilities and who qualify for student loans (e.g., Ontario Student Assistance Plan OSAP) may be eligible. to receive funding for an updated assessment through the Bursary for Students with Disabilities (BSWD).
+Students with permanent disabilities who qualify for student loans (e.g., Ontario Student Assistance Plan OSAP) may be eligible. to receive funding for an updated assessment through the Bursary for Students with Disabilities (BSWD).

-In most cases if you qualify for the BSWD it will cover the expense of assessments (or a portion of the cost).
+In most cases, if you qualify for the BSWD, it will cover the expense of assessments (or a portion of the cost).
 Check with Accessibility Services on your campus for more information.

 If you are taking a reduced course load as an accommodation of your disability, it can be considered the equivalent of a full course load carried by a student without a disability.
 OSAP requires a minimum course load of 40%.